cpatsonakis/js-mutual-auth-ecies/README.md

 console.log("Encrypted Envelope:")
 console.log(encEnvelope)

 // ...
-Message is somehow transmitted to Bob
+The encrypted envelope is somehow transmitted to Bob
-// Bob receives the message
+// Bob receives the encrypted envelope
-let myECDHPublicKey = ecies.getDecodedECDHPublicKeyFromEncEnvelope(encEnvelope)
+// Bob decodes the ECDH public key for which this encrypted envelope is intended for let myECDHPublicKey = ecies.getDecodedECDHPublicKeyFromEncEnvelope(encEnvelope)
 // ...
-Bob searches his key database for the corresponding ECDH private key assert(Buffer.compare(myECDHPublicKey, bobECDHPublicKey) === 0, "PUBLIC KEYS ARE NOT EQUAL")
+Bob searches his key database for the corresponding ECDH private key
+// ...
+We assume here that Bob finds it assert(Buffer.compare(myECDHPublicKey, bobECDHPublicKey) === 0, "PUBLIC KEYS ARE NOT EQUAL")
-// Bob calls the decryption function and gets back an object. let decMessage = ecies.decrypt(bobECDHPrivateKey, encEnvelope) assert(Buffer.compare(decMessage, plainTextMessage) === 0, "MESSAGES ARE NOT EQUAL")
+// Bob calls the decryption function and gets back the message let decMessage = ecies.decrypt(bobECDHPrivateKey, encEnvelope) assert(Buffer.compare(decMessage, plainTextMessage) === 0, "MESSAGES ARE NOT EQUAL")
 // Here is the decrypted message!